India’s OYO enters Japan in partnership with SoftBank

 Financial details around the joint venture were not disclosed.
 An OYO representative declined to go into details when asked.

-OYO started out in India, where it initially aggregated budget hotels, and it has since expanded into China, Malaysia, Nepal, the U.K., the UAE, Indonesia, the Philippines and — now — Japan.
-China, in particular, has shown promise with OYO’s room inventory there reportedly double what it is in India.
+OYO started in India, where it initially aggregated budget hotels; it has since expanded into China, Malaysia, Nepal, the U.K., the UAE, Indonesia, the Philippines and — now — Japan.
+China, in particular, has shown promise, with OYO’s room inventory there reportedly double what it is in India.

 The evolution has not just been a geographical one.
-Its business has moved from a laser focus on the long-tail of budget hotels to a broader ‘hospitality’ play.
+Its business has moved from a laser focus on the long-tail of budget hotels to a broader “hospitality” play.
 It now includes managed private homes and, in India, wedding venues, holiday packages and co-working — while its hotel supply is a mixture of franchised and leased.
 It has also advanced its focus from budget-minded consumers to cover business travelers, too.

-The Japanese JV will be led by Prasun Choudhary, who OYO describes as a founding member of its team.
+The Japanese JV will be led by Prasun Choudhary, whom OYO describes as a founding member of its team.
 Like OYO business elsewhere in the world, the company is appealing to small and medium hotel franchises and owners.
-On the consumer side, its prime segment is domestic and international travelers who seek “budget to mid-segment hospitality,” to use part of a statement from OYO founder and CEO Ritesh Agarwa, who is pictured in the image at the top of this post.
+On the consumer side, its prime segment is domestic and international travelers who seek “budget to mid-segment hospitality,” to use part of a statement from OYO founder and CEO Ritesh Agarwal, who is pictured in the image at the top of this post.

 Agarwal is a Thiel fellow who started the company in 2011 when aged just 18.
 His original business, called Oravel, was an Airbnb clone that pivoted to become OYO.
-Today, that company is valued at $5 billion after raising over $1.5 billion from investors.
+Today, that company is valued at $5 billion after raising more than $1.5 billion from investors.

 SoftBank has previously struck joint ventures to bring other Vision Fund companies to Japan.
 Those include WeWork, Chinese ride-hailing firm Didi Chuxing and India’s Paytm, which launched a payment service in the country.